QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

       * Donating to EFF:                    https://eff.org/donate-le
      - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
      ```

+   > 💡 **Trouble Shooting**
+   >
+   > ```
+   > Please enter the domain name(s) you would like on your certificate (comma and/or
+   > space separated) (Enter 'c' to cancel): jenkins.my-domain.com
+   > Requesting a certificate for jenkins.my-domain.com
+   >
+   > Certbot failed to authenticate some domains (authenticator: nginx).
+The Certificate Authority reported these problems:
+   > Domain: jenkins.my-domain.com
+   > Type:   connection
+   > Detail: ...: Timeout during connect (likely firewall problem)
+   >
+   > Hint: The Certificate Authority failed to verify the temporary nginx configuration changes made by Certbot.
+Ensure the listed domains point to this nginx server and that it is accessible from the internet.
+   >
+   > Some challenges have failed.
+   > Ask for help or search for solutions at https://community.letsencrypt.org.
+See the logfile /var/log/letsencrypt/letsencrypt.log or re-run Certbot with -v for more details.
+   > ```
+   >
+   > This problem usually happens when we are re-deploying certificate.
+There are cases when we would like to deploy
+   > Jenkins to a new server or VM and we are setting everything up anew.
+We then would want to request the same
+   > certificate. _But before we do this our DNS record (i.e. "jenkins.my-domain.com") is still pointing to the old
+   > Jenkins instance which in most cases has already been unreachable_.
+The solution then is to delete that DNS record
+   > from our domain config
+   >
+   > ```
+   > Please enter the domain name(s) you would like on your certificate (comma and/or
+   > space separated) (Enter 'c' to cancel): jenkins.my-domain.com
+   > Requesting a certificate for jenkins.my-domain.com
+   >
+   > Certbot failed to authenticate some domains (authenticator: nginx).
+The Certificate Authority reported these problems:
+   > Domain: jenkins.my-domain.com
+   > Type:   dns
+   > Detail: DNS problem: NXDOMAIN looking up A for jenkins.my-domain.com - check that a DNS record exists for this domain; DNS problem: NXDOMAIN looking up AAAA for jenkins.my-domain.com - check that a DNS record exists for this domain
+   >
+   > Hint: The Certificate Authority failed to verify the temporary nginx configuration changes made by Certbot.
+Ensure the listed domains point to this nginx server and that it is accessible from the internet.
+   >
+   > Some challenges have failed.
+   > Ask for help or search for solutions at https://community.letsencrypt.org.
+See the logfile /var/log/letsencrypt/letsencrypt.log or re-run Certbot with -v for more details.
+   > ```
+   >
+   > This error is rather straightforward.
+After we delete the DNS record, we simply forgot to link the DNS record to
+   > a new server/VM IP

    Remember the two paths from the command above: "**/path/to/server_crt.pem**" and "**/path/to/server_key.pem**".
 We
    will need them in order to [load certificate onto Jenkins instance](#convert-ssl-keys-to-pkcs12-format) later.
 In